 The Time and Payroll Unit is responsible for ensuring proper daily recording of personnel time and the issuance of payroll, in accordance with PSEG Long Island policy.
 This unit will also assist field personnel with time entry during restoration events and ensure that time is properly charged according to storm accounting protocols.
-Additionally, PSEG Long Island is finalizing a process by which storm activity descriptions and locations worked are appropriately matched to their charged labor hours.
+Additionally, in order for LIPA to recover available federal funds, PSEG Long Island provides more detailed labor related data.
+In order to provide this information, PSEG Long Island uses functionality within its SAP time module to capture this information.
+By completing employee timesheets using the short text functionality to address the location and activity description elements of hours charged to storm accounting, sufficient data will be created to support LIPA's claims for federal reimbursement.